JRCSTU/wltp/README.rst

         - :mod:`~.scheduler` (TODO)
         - :mod:`~.experiment` (TO BE DROPPED, :mod:`~.datamodel` will assume all functionality)

+    scheduler
+        (TODO) The internal software component which decides which `formulae` to execute based on given inputs and requested outputs.

 The blueprint for the underlying software ideas is given with this diagram:

 .. image:: docs/_static/WLTP_architecture.png